Exposure Fee for High Risk Accounts

 Exposure Fees apply only to a small percentage of accounts with unusually risky positions.
 Most accounts are not subject to the fee, based upon recent studies.
 The Exposure Fee differs from a margin requirement as the amount of the exposure fee is deducted from the account's cash balance on a daily basis.
 Please note that the exposure fee is not insurance against losses in an account, and a client remains liable to Interactive Brokers for any debt or deficit in an account, regardless of whether an exposure fee has been paid at any point.

-Each day, as part of its risk management policy, IB simulates profit-loss scenarios for client portfolios based on hypothetical market movements of certain magnitudes ("Exposure Analysis").
+Each day, as part of its risk management policy, IBKR simulates profit-loss scenarios for client portfolios based on hypothetical market movements of certain magnitudes ("Exposure Analysis").
 The scenarios examined may exceed the parameters used by various exchanges for determination of minimum margin requirements.

 Please note the following:

 - IBKR calculates the Exposure Fee at its discretion.
 The calculation may be subject to change without notice and is based on a proprietary algorithm designed to determine the potential exposure to the firm that an account presents.

 - The Exposure Fee may change each day based on market movements, changes in the account's portfolio, and changes in the formulas and algorithms that IBKR uses to determine the potential risk of the account.